Glossary

 Checks

-Small slits running parallel to the grain of wood, caused chiefly by strains produced in seasoning.
+Small slits running parallel to the grain of wood, caused chiefly by strains produced during seasoning.

 Clear